 Defining average bounce rates can be a complex task.
 This is largely due to the fact that what represents a high bounce rate for some, might be considered low for others.
-Each case can be highly specific and relate to industry, purpose of the website or design, and it may even be a good sign if the bounce rate is high in some circumstances.
-Certainly bounce rate can only provide some information about a website’s performance and it remains highly important to use other metrics to fully understand visitor behavior.
+Each case can be highly specific and relate to industry, the purpose of the website or design, and it may even be a good sign if the bounce rate is high in some circumstances.
+Certainly, bounce rate can only provide some information about a website’s performance and it remains highly important to use other metrics to fully understand visitor behavior.

 Industry standard bounce rates consider anything over 50% as high and anything between 20% and 50% as low, but it is essential to go beyond this broad definition of what is an acceptable bounce rate.
 Anything under 20% is likely an error and should be looked into.

 Rather than considering a good bounce rate, a better term would be a healthy bounce rate for each specific site and its unique goals.
 The goal of 20% to 50% is not without merit, but it can be a superficial reading of behavior.
 What is a good bounce rate for a landing page in E-Commerce, where browsing is encouraged and can lead to further sales, can be very different for information specific sites, such as online dictionaries, where browsing is unlikely and a high bounce rate can be an indication that the visitor is satisfied.